 - Energy crisis in the 1980s: Electronic Arts, Adobe, Whole Foods.

 - Post Dotcom bust in the 2000s: Apple launches iPod and the iPhone, Mailchimp.

 - the Great Recession of 2009: Uber, Slack, Airbnb.

 - COVID-19 2020s: TBD

-This isn’t a new concept but the bigger question is how do you position your company to be on the right side of this value redistribution?
+This isn’t a new concept, but the bigger question is, how do you position your company on the right side of this value redistribution?

 The job of a startup

 Startups are in the business of challenging the status quo by introducing new ways of doing things and causing a switch from an old way to their new way.

 Yes, no matter how disruptive your offering is, there is always an old way.